Skip to content

 Default Routing Strategy

 Select the system-wide default routing strategy.
 This applies to any request that does not match a specific routing config on the Routing page.
-All ten strategies are available:
+All ten selectable strategies are available:

 • Priority